-Strategic Health Services: The 2007–09 SHS program, funded by BPRM, managed a large volunteer outreach force to gain access to Iraqi refugee homes, earn their trust, and help them gain access to healthcare services.
+Strategic Health Services (SHS): The 2007–09 SHS program managed a large volunteer outreach force to gain access to Iraqi refugee homes, earn their trust, and help them gain access to healthcare services.
 Through this innovative outreach, IRD was able to provide incomes for over 120 Iraqi women (many of whom were healthcare professionals), build a community network to provide basic healthcare services and referrals, and gain significant insight into – and feedback from – the Iraqi community.
 SHS provided quality healthcare services that included basic health assessments, healthcare referrals, and primary healthcare.
 It also expanded the capacity of partner clinics in Irbid and Zarqa to extend healthcare to increased numbers of Iraqis, and it improved the capacity of partner clinics to deliver secondary healthcare and laboratory services as well as dispense medicines to Iraqi refugees.

 The goal of the Community-Based Support Program (CBSP), funded by the Department of... more